Forum

 The Norwegian Black Powder Book

-New Black Powder Book Available in November 2013
+New Black Powder Book Available Now!

 The award-winning book Beautiful firearms — Black Powder: Black powder firearms in warfare, hunting and competition by Øyvind Flatnes is the practical history of the firearms from the late medieval ages to about 1900.